The 5:2 Diet and me!

 I looked for a book about the approach, but all I could find seemed to be written by body builders, or Paleo dieters, who follow a stone age style regime involving a lot of meat – as a long-term vegetarian, that didn’t seem relevant.

 Despite my doubts, I decided I had nothing to lose except my muffin top and followed my instincts.
 Within days, I sensed it would work for me.
 After six months, I’d lost 28 pounds – two stone – and was a healthy weight.
 But, much more significantly, it transformed my attitude to food and hunger, and now, three years on, I’m 31lbs lighter than when I started.

 I wanted to spread the word – so The 5:2 Diet Book was born…

 When I started the diet, I had dozens of questions – about the incredible science behind the diet, about how much to eat on ‘Fasting’ days, and whether it was really true that I could eat whatever foods I liked on my Feasting Days.
 It was pretty time-consuming trying to find out the truth – I went online to read original research studies, and also set up a Facebook group with a few friends I knew were doing the same thing.
 That same group encouraged me to put the findings – and their own tips, recipes and approaches to what people started calling 5:2 (or 5/2, 5-2 or five-two) – into a book.
 And that’s how The 5:2 Diet Book came about!
-Oh, and that group that began with six members, now has 15,000… (you can join in the fun here).
+Oh, and that group that began with six members, now has over 40,000… (you can join in the fun here).